Swabian Potato Salad

 Frequently Asked Questions

-Do you serve Swabian potato salad warm or cold?
+Do you serve Swabian Potato Salad warm or cold?

 This potato salad is excellent both warm and cold!
 I tend to serve the potato salad at room temperature the day I make it, and then enjoy leftovers cold.